hervenivon/dotfiles/README.md

 # dotfiles

-This repository hosts my personal [dotfiles](https://en.wikipedia.org/wiki/Hidden_file_and_hidden_directory) and tools to bootstrap a new operational environment.
+This repository hosts my personal [dotfiles](https://en.wikipedia.org/wiki/Hidden_file_and_hidden_directory) and tools to bootstrap a new minimal operational environment.

 ## Disclaimer